 Preben informed me that it is a culture based on trust and transparency.
 Denmark was top out of the 176 countries included in Transparency International’s Corruption Perceptions Index 2016.

-It is also a culture where people prefer to do business with contacts they know and trust, so getting the right introductions is important.
+It is also a culture where people prefer to do business with contacts they know and trust, so getting the right introductions when setting up a business in Denmark is important.
 That’s where a network like GGI offers real value for businesses coming over from the UK.

 Infrastructure for success

-While the taxation system is complex, the process of setting up a company is relatively simple, from registering to opening bank accounts.
+While the taxation system is complex, the process of setting up a business in Denmark is relatively simple, from registering to opening bank accounts.

 The Danes have invested heavily in infrastructure, from transport to phone networks, since the economic crisis of 2008/09.
 And, though Denmark itself may not represent a large exporting opportunity, the Danish land border with Germany makes it an important gateway into other European markets for a UK seeking to reconnect post-Brexit.